 Be confident.
 Stop focussing on your weaknesses and gain a realistic view of what you do well.

 Be happy.
 The more you use happiness as an ally, the more it helps you get into a happy workflow.

 Invest in yourself.
-Be productive in a totally different way by focussing on a passion.
-Learn to hone your belly dancing skills, knit a scarf for that oh-so-lucky person in your life, beat your PB for a 5k run by just 1 second!
+Be productive in a totally different way by focusing on a passion.
+Learn to hone your belly dancing skills, knit a scarf for that oh-so-lucky person in your life, and beat your PB for a 5k run by just 1 second!
 Sounds stupid?
 Not if it boosts your confidence, increases your morale and proves to you, and you alone, that you have the ability to learn something new.

-We all know the world of hiring has changed but what companies want to see is that you have to the ability to adapt, not that you are a ‘know-it-all’ but that you are a ‘learn-it-all’.
+We all know the world of hiring has changed but what companies want to see is that you have the ability to adapt, not that you are a ‘know-it-all’ but that you are a ‘learn-it-all’.
 They want someone who is capable of learning, adapting and growing with the company.

 Reach out to your network during this time…are you still in contact with your first boss?
 Or your college lecturer?
-Use all the social media platforms available to you to widen your network – Linkedin, Twitter, Instagram.
+Use all the social media platforms available to you to widen your network – Linkedin, Twitter, and Instagram.
 I’ll leave off Facebook unless your ex is CEO of a multinational company that you really really want to work with (but do you really really want to work with her/him!).